luaguides

 Event Systems and Message Passing in Lua

 Lua has no built-in event system.
-Games, GUIs, and network servers need one — when the player clicks, when a connection closes, when data arrives.
+Games, GUIs, and network servers need one: when the player clicks, when a connection closes, when data arrives.
+Building event systems from scratch teaches you the patterns that libraries like lua-ev and copas wrap under the hood.
 This guide covers the patterns you need, from the simplest callback list to a full pub-sub system.

 The simplest approach: store functions in a list and call them in order.